 Here are a few downsides to a VPN:

-1. Slow speed.
-As VPN encrypts your online traffic, your internet speed may slow down due to the time it takes for this process to finish.
-However, if you use a reliable one with top-notch protocols, you may not experience this speed drop.
+1. Slow speed: As VPN encrypts your online traffic, your internet speed may slow down due to the time it takes for this process to finish.
+However, if you use a reliable one with top-notch protocols like ExtremeVPN, you may not experience this speed drop.

 How Does SDP Implement Zero Trust Security?